timescale/docs/timescaledb/how-to-guides/configuration/about-configuration.md

+---
+title: About configuration in TimescaleDB
+excerpt: About the configuration settings for TimescaleDB
+keywords: [configuration, memory, workers, settings]
+---

 # About configuration in TimescaleDB
 By default, TimescaleDB uses the default PostgreSQL server configuration settings.
 However, in some cases, these settings are not appropriate, especially